 Associate of Applied Science

 Prepare for a career in medical laboratory technology through classroom study and supervised clinical experience.
 Learn about blood, analysis of body fluids, bacteriology, parasitology, clinical chemistry and other aspects of medical laboratory technology.
-Complete this program by taking classes in a combination of weekdays and evenings.

 This program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences. [more]

 Career Options: Work in the clinical laboratory of a hospital, clinic, reference laboratory, blood bank, coroner's office or in biomedical research.

 Academic Options: While this degree is not designed for transfer to a four-year university, the courses may apply toward the first two years of study for a Bachelor of Applied Science in Medical Laboratory Science.

 Students must have completed the following prerequisites before they may begin the application process.
 Time limits and higher minimum grades apply for some courses.*

 |REA 112 Critical Reading OR Compass reading assessment score of 90 or above||0-4|

 |CHM 151/151LB/151IN General Chemistry I [SUN# CHM 1151]

 |CHM 152/152LB/152IN General Chemistry II [SUN# CHM 1152]||**|